 A Balanced Diet for Lake Erie report by the International Joint Commission recommends a Total Maximum Daily Load, Bans on applications on frozen ground, drinking water standards for microcystin and more… Press Release

-Ohio Senate Bill 150 was passed by the senate is in the house.
+Ohio Senate Bill 150 was signed into law by Governor Kasich without any mention of manure.
 The bill requires certification for fertilizer and also farmers are required to prepare volunteer nutrient management plans.
 The bill does not have any requirements for manure…

 Microcystin was in the water in intakes in western Lake Erie.
 Toledo and other communities treated the algae to make the water safe for drinking.
 The cost of treating algae for Toledo is $3-4 million.
 See article.
 Carroll Township serving about 2000 customers shut down September 5, 2013 because of the toxin microcystin which tested at levels three times the recommendation of the World Health Organization.
 For several articles click here.